severygb/portfolio-severyn-gabe/reports/reading-responses.md

 **Response:** The most effictive data display depends on the question to be answered.
 Seeing general trends or comparing individual numbers will result in a drastically different graph.
 In this class, the graph and question need to be tightly intertwined.
+Data displays are heavily influenced by audience analysis, and anticipating what questions they want answered by your chart.

 ## Week 2 Reading prompts